hyprwm/hyprpaper/README.md

 Example:

-If wallpaper is stored on local desktop in directory *~/Pictures*, then make sure you have already preloaded desired wallpaper in hyprpaper.conf.
+If your wallpapers are stored in *~/Pictures*, then make sure you have already preloaded the desired wallpapers in hyprpaper.conf.

 *~/.config/hypr/hyprpaper.conf*
 ```
 preload = ~/Pictures/myepicpng.png
 preload = ~/Pictures/myepicpngToo.png
 preload = ~/Pictures/myepicpngAlso.png
-#... continue as desired, but be mindful of impact on memory
+#... continue as desired, but be mindful of the impact on memory.
 ```

-In the actual configuration for Hyprland, *hyprland.conf*, variables can be set for ease of read and to be used as keyword in bind command.
-The following example uses $w shorthand wallpaper variable:
+In the actual configuration for Hyprland, *hyprland.conf*, variables can be set for ease of reading and to be used as shortcuts in the bind command.
+The following example uses $w shorthand wallpaper variables:

 *~/.config/hypr/hyprland.conf*
 ```